 Once you have your controller like you like it, you can actually customize the layout for each core you have installed by loading that core and going back to the input setup.

 Another thing you’ll want to do is turn off overlays.
 Since this APK is intended for all sorts of Android devices, many of which are touch devices, it defaults to turning on overlays for touch based controls.
 Just go to setting and overlays and switch that off.

 I created a standalone directory on my Fire TV Stick for my ROMs.
 From the default ES File Explorer FTP session, it’s just called /ROMS, from Fire OS’s perspective it’s located at /storage/emulated/0/ROMS.
 On my Fire TV I did this on my SD Card.

-Really Retroarch is a tool for running various different emulator core.
+Really Retroarch is a wrapper for running various different emulator cores.
 You’ll find that there are a plethora of options, and some are better and some are worse for various reasons.